wehlutyk/thesis/content/1-introduction-2-review.md

 CAT agrees nonetheless with the idea of gene-culture coevolution developed by DIT [@sperber_explaining_1996, p.
 114], and most authors consider that both theories are compatible but have different core focuses [@sterelny_cultural_2017; @acerbi_if_2015].

 The space opened by the development of DIT and CAT has generated much debate [see e.g. the peer commentary to @mesoudi_towards_2006] and some heated criticisms [@ingold_trouble_2007; @mesoudi_science_2007].
+\add{lewens-cultural-2012, p.
+461-2. and that paper for more discussion.}
 @sec:intro-review-criticisms comes back to these debates and criticisms, which I group into two broad categories.
 The first concerns the specifics of the evolutionary approach adopted by DIT and CAT: what evolutionary mechanisms should they take into account (for instance niche construction, or epigenetic or extended inheritance) and, correspondingly, how long the restriction of inheritance to two isolated and parallel channels will remain the best approximation.